-Based on our Phase 2 trial, AURA-LV, we believe voclosporin has the potential to significantly improve complete renal response rates in LN versus current standard of care.
-Complete renal response is a required regulatory endpoint in LN as well as being extremely clinically meaningful.
-Our fully recruited Phase 3 trial, AURORA, will provide additional data regarding voclosporin benefit/risk in LN.
+Based on our Phase 2 trial, AURA, we believe voclosporin, in combination with MMF, has the potential to significantly improve complete renal response rates in LN versus the current standard of care.
+Complete renal response is the required regulatory endpoint.
+Our Phase 3 trial, AURORA, has been designed to provide additional data regarding voclosporin benefit/risk in LN.